 Do not use if you are pregnant.

 Estradiol and norethindrone may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

-Using this medicine can increase your risk of blood clots, stroke, or heart attack.
+Using this medicine can increase your risk of blood clots, stroke, heart attack, or cancer of the breast, uterus, or ovaries.
 Estradiol and norethindrone should not be used to prevent heart disease, stroke, or dementia.
-Long-term use may increase your risk of cancer of the breast, uterus, or ovaries.

 Before taking this medicine